Whon1980-DL/doraex_app/README.md

 * Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 * Link the file to the templates directory in Heroku.
 * Change the templates directory to TEMPLATES_DIR
-* Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']
+* Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', '127.0.0.1']

 #### Add the following Config Vars in Heroku:

 * SECRET_KEY - This can be any Django random secret key
 * CLOUDINARY_URL - Insert your own Cloudinary API key
 * PORT = 8000
-* DISABLE_COLLECTSTATIC = 1 - this is temporary, and can be removed for the final deployment
+* DATABASE_URL - Insert your own PostgreSQL database URL here

-* DATABASE_URL - Insert your own ElephantSQL database URL here
+#### Heroku needs three additional files to deploy properly

-#### Heroku needs two additional files to deploy properly
+* python-version
 * requirements.txt
 * Procfile